-The one big disadvantage that many nomads simply gloss over is the questionable legal status of freelancing in Thailand.
+The one big disadvantage that many digital nomads and remote workers simply gloss over is the questionable legal status of freelancing in Thailand.
 It is technically illegal to do ANY work in Thailand while staying on a tourist visa and without holding a Thailand work permit.

 So how can freelancers—working for themselves—operate out of Thailand on the right side of the law?

-Freelancer: Partner With Iglu To Work in Thailand
+Freelancing?
+Partner With Iglu To Work in Thailand

 Most Thai companies are very limited in the number of foreign workers they are allowed to employ.
 Iglu, however, has been awarded special status by the Thailand BOI (Board of Investment) as one of several companies working to increase Thailand’s footprint in the tech sector.
 This allows us to employ a large number of foreign workers who meet the education and experience requirements.

 Freelancers invoice their clients through Iglu, which then pays out a salary and Thai taxes based on the amount earned.
 The 70/30 split typically gives you more take-home pay than you’d have working in your home country, and the certainty of your legal status takes away a significant stress factor of living in Thailand long-term.

 How Does Working with Iglu Benefit Freelancers?

 Travel outside the country only when you wish to—not because you’re forced to do a visa-run as those staying on back-to-back tourist visas frequently find themselves doing.
 A Thai work permit is also a handy document to have when a foreigner wishes to open a new bank account, purchase a vehicle, or obtain a Thai driving license.

-Your enrollment in Thailand’s social welfare program is also calculated from this amount.
-This allows you full medical treatment at your chosen hospital without having to pay anything out-of-pocket.
+Your enrollment in Thailand’s Social Security program is also calculated from this amount.
+This allows you full medical treatment at your designated hospital without having to pay anything out-of-pocket.
 It’s very comforting to know you can see the doctor anytime you are ill without having to worry about the cost.

-You also get free use of Iglu’s office space.
+You also get free use of Iglu’s office spaces.
 You can choose to base yourself out of Bangkok, Chiang Mai, or Phuket.
 Our offices in all three locations provide you with a comfortable air-conditioned environment to get your work done.
-Flatscreen monitors are provided for you to have additional screen real-estate to work with.
-And the fastest WiFi available in the country is at your disposal.
+Monitors are provided for you to have additional screen real-estate to work with, and the fastest WiFi available in the country is at your disposal.

 In order to qualify for a business visa and work permit in Thailand there are some requirements you’ll need to meet.
 If all the following apply, then Iglu can work with you…